Koukobin/Ermis/README.md

 ## License

-Ermis is distributed under the GNU Affero General Public License Version 3.0 which can be found in the `LICENSE` file.
+Ermis is distributed under the _**GNU Affero General Public License Version 3.0**_ which can be found in the `LICENSE` file.
+For a brief synopsis of the license refer to [Wiki](https://github.com/Koukobin/Ermis/wiki/License).

 By using this software, you agree to the terms outlined in the license agreement.